Spent the Day in Bed

 "Spent the Day in Bed" is a song by English singer-songwriter Morrissey.
 It was produced by Joe Chiccarelli.
-The song was released via BMG Rights Management on 19 September 2017 as the lead single from Morrissey's upcoming eleventh solo studio album, Low in High School (2017), and a free download when pre-ordering the album.
+The song was released via BMG Rights Management on 19 September 2017 as the lead single from Morrissey's eleventh solo studio album, Low in High School (2017), and a free download when pre-ordering the album.

 A 7" vinyl single with a live cover version of "Judy Is a Punk" by The Ramones on the b-side was released on 27 October 2017.

 Background

 On 18 September 2017, Morrissey teased the single by writing in his first-ever tweet: "Spent the day in bed..."
 On 19 September 2017, BBC Radio 6 Music first confirmed that it was the single's title, before unveiling it on the radio show.
 It later received the first radio play on Chris Evans' BBC Radio 2 breakfast show.